hmlkao/provider-jfrog-platform/README.md

 EOF
 ```

-Notice that in this example Provider resource is referencing ControllerConfig with debug enabled.
+Notice that in this example, the Provider resource is referencing a ControllerConfig with debug enabled.

 You can see the API reference [here](https://doc.crds.dev/github.com/hmlkao/provider-jfrog-platform).

 ## Supported resources

-List of all resources of [Terraform provider v2.2.6](https://registry.terraform.io/providers/jfrog/platform/2.2.6/docs).
+This is a list of all resources from [Terraform provider v2.2.6](https://registry.terraform.io/providers/jfrog/platform/2.2.6/docs).

-Short group is `platform`, so the `apiGroup` is `platform.artifactory.jfrog.crossplane.io` for **cluster-scoped resources**.
+The short group is `platform`, so the `apiGroup` is `platform.artifactory.jfrog.crossplane.io` for **cluster-scoped resources**.

-Short group is `platform`, so the `apiGroup` is `platform.artifactory.jfrog.m.crossplane.io` for **namespace-scoped resources**.
+The short group is `platform`, so the `apiGroup` is `platform.artifactory.jfrog.m.crossplane.io` for **namespace-scoped resources**.

 | Resource                         | Supported                                                                                  | Kind                |
 |----------------------------------|--------------------------------------------------------------------------------------------|---------------------|